 How Long Does it Take to Cook Corned Beef in a Pressure Cooker?

-Instant Pot corned beef saves you about an hour of time, as compared to my Dutch oven braised corned beef recipe.
+Instant Pot corned beef saves you about an hour of time, as compared to braising in the Dutch oven.
 In comparison to crockpot corned beef recipes, which can take up to 8 hours, it’s substantially quicker.

 For a 4-pound corned beef (flat or point cut), we liked the texture of the meat best when cooked at high pressure for 85 minutes, with a 20-minute natural release.
 The meat was fork-tender, but still sliceable against the grain without falling apart.
 Adding about 15 minutes to the cooking process for the Instant Pot to heat up to pressure, the corned beef itself takes about 2 hours total.